jonrau1/SyntheticSun/readme-stage3/README.md

 2. Deploy a CloudFormation stack from `SyntheticSun_CORE_CFN.yaml`.
 This can take a few minutes due to the Sagemaker infrastructure services.

-**Note:** If you trained new models in [Appendix A](https://github.com/jonrau1/SyntheticSun/tree/master/appendix-a-ipinsights) ensure that they are uploaded under the same names (e.g. `ct-model.tar.gz` or `waf-model.targ.gz`) they have in Stage 1.
+**Note 1:** If you trained new models in [Appendix A](https://github.com/jonrau1/SyntheticSun/tree/master/appendix-a-ipinsights) ensure that they are uploaded under the same names (e.g. `ct-model.tar.gz` or `waf-model.targ.gz`) they have in Stage 1.
 These values are hardcoded in the CFN template and will need to be manually changed if you named your model artifacts differently.

+**Note 2:** You will likely need to manually add the respective Lambda function roles to the S3 bucket policies for your CloudTrail, WAF and/or ALB.

 3. After the stack finishes creating execute another Python script to generate a resource-based IAM policy for the Elasticsearch Service domain.
 This script uses the `sys.argv` method to create variables from values provided to the command line.
 The below 3 values must be provided in the order they are given. **Note:** For the Elasticsearch endpoint URL do *not* use the Kibana one and remove any trailing slash.
 ```bash